fkxdr/fkxdr-mindmaps/README.md

-# fkxdr-mindmaps for exploiting and bypassing EDR
+# fkxdr-mindmaps for exploiting and bypassing EDR/XDR

 ![image](https://github.com/user-attachments/assets/a2abcdbb-f9fa-42d6-a61c-6de985be283f)